Culver-Academies/engineering1/README.md

 jupyter-book clean ./
 ```

 in the same folder to remove the temporary build files.
-This is helpful for keeping you local git folder clean.
+This helps keep your local git folder clean.